atomicpirate/vault/website/source/intro/getting-started/authentication.html.md

 Vault supports other authentication backends in order to make authentication easiest for your environment.
-For example, for desktop environments, private key or GitHub based authentication may be easiest.
+For example, for desktop environments, private key or GitHub-based authentication may be easiest.
 For server environments, some shared secret may be best.
 Auth backends give you flexibility to choose what authentication you want to use.